Jann Johnson Lardie, Gwen Sutton and Bobbi Kilty

-The Shiawassee Arts Center, celebrating its 51st anniversary in 2023, is located at 206 Curwood Castle Drive in Owosso and is open to the public free of charge, Monday through Friday 10-5pm, weekends 12-3pm.
+The Shiawassee Arts Center, celebrating its 53rd anniversary in 2025, is located at 206 Curwood Castle Drive in Owosso and is open to the public, free of charge, Monday through Friday 10-5pm, Saturday 12-3pm.
 The Arts Center features the artwork of local and statewide artists in eight galleries including the Frieseke Gallery and a specialty Gift Shop.
 SAC is a non-profit organization whose mission is to encourage participation and appreciation of the arts.
 For more information 989.723.8354 or visit www.shiawasseearts.org.

 Click Here for Invitation